IconoclastLabs/motion-rubberstamp/README.md

 ![Free Icon](https://s3.amazonaws.com/iconoclastweb/github/free.png "Free Rubberstamp Icon")

 #### 3. Removal
-This gem will intelligently remove itself for your archive builds, but you can also do it mannually via rake.
+This gem will intelligently omit itself from your archive builds, but you can also do it manually via rake.

     $ rake rubberstamp:revert